top of page

 These results don't mean that plant proteins are more digestible than animal protein.
 It shows that processed plant protein is between 3-11% more digestible than processed animal protein in this particular study.

-It's claims like this that mislead owners into thinking the food is better for their cats than a natural diet.
+Claims like this mislead owners into thinking the food is better for their cats than a natural diet.
 More to the point, we have zero information about how many cats were tested or the age, breed and health status of each cat involved.

 Carbohydrate studies have been criticised for deficiencies in the methods used, with small sample sizes and reliance on pet owners' observations on health and body condition.
 The duration of studies is important as it can take a long time to see the effects of nutritional deficiencies and accompanying health conditions.